jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 that ghost language of my ancestors,
 the syllables sweet as *muktuk* on the tongue

-as I addressed my ancestors.
+as I addressed my forefathers.
 What I said,
 I don’t know, but they nodded and laughed
-in agreement, their ivory labrets gleaming
+in agreement, their ivory *labrets* gleaming

 in the firelight, the imaginary spears in their hands
 thrusting at some large beast swimming by.